21sam-05/21sam-05/README.md

-- 👋 Hi, I’m @21sam-05
+- 👋 Hi,I am Samridhi Saxena
+- I am currently pursuing B.tech from VIT BHOPAL UNIVERSITY
+- My Specialization is in AIML
-- 👀 I’m interested in creating a digital portfolio
+- 👀 I’m interested in Data science , DevOps and Web development
-- 🌱 I’m currently learning ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING
+- 🌱 I’m currently working on data science and web development projects
-- 💞️ I’m looking to collaborate on projects which help me grow in the AI field
+- 💞️ I’m looking to collaborate on projects which help me grow in these fields
 - 📫 How to reach me - saxenasamridhi1921@gmail.com

 <!---